h2oai/h2o-llmstudio/CONTRIBUTING.md

 # Contributing to H2O LLM STUDIO

 Everyone is welcome to contribute, and we value everybody's contribution.
-You can fix bugs or new features, fix typos or add missing documentation, We have a few guidelines to ensure that the process is as smooth as possible for everyone involved.
+You can fix bugs or new features, fix typos or add missing documentation.
+We have a few guidelines to ensure that the process is as smooth as possible for everyone involved.

 1. Check if there is already [an open issue](https://github.com/h2oai/h2o-llmstudio/issues).
 If not, first open a new